compwron/blogohno/ChatOpsVCS.md

-what if your whole codebase were a whole bunch of slack messages
+## What if your whole codebase were a whole bunch of slack messages?

+## Why?

+Because the dream of chatops is not just dead but has arisen from the deep with new friends

+## What would that even mean?

+# Data(base) migrations within the nightmare
 rewriting sql and git
 replacing
 git

-adding a column should not beed to be a migration deleing a column should not happen coilumns can be cgarbage collectd if you can prove that no pd=epolyed code is relying on this column at no point are we undeploying any code code blog -> functional url for code, therenore never garbage collect columns only relied upon bu code run run in 30 days can be use a columnar store and then no performance hit from ... (well no performance.,.,) yeah ok so sometimes missions of daollars is aws builds happen
+Adding a column should not need to be a migration.
+Deleing a column should not happen.
+Columns can be garbage collected if you can prove that no depolyed code is relying on this column.
+Columns only relied upon by code run run in the last 30 days can be removed.
+(How?
+Ask V2)

+At no point are we undeploying any code, i.e. code blog -> functional url for code, therenore never garbage collect

+use a columnar store and then no performance hit from ... (well no performance.,.,) yeah ok so sometimes missions of daollars is aws builds happen